Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 For the first few weeks I familiarized myself with the various Flutter and Dart concepts, started to narrow in on the app design and make a tiny bit of progress on the app (which I rewrote later in a fraction of the time).

-It's worthy of note that this project essentially uses most *every* main feature in Flutter.
+It's worthy of note that this project uses almost *every* main feature in Flutter.
 From native platform channels to the somewhat obscure ``RepaintBoundry`` widget, it has it all.
 This app was packed with a lot of Flutter and Dart things to figure out.
 Thus, for my first actual Flutter application this wasn't exactly the level a simple to-do app.

 That is to say, at that point progress was really slow and it was more of me learning than working on the app.